-The CBD market is booming and there is a wide variety of products for consumers to choose from.
+The CBD market is booming, and there is a wide variety of products for consumers to choose from.
 You might’ve noticed that finding CBD products that claim to be organic is easy enough.
-Have you ever noticed, though, that finding CBD products that contain the official USDA organic seal of approval are far and few between?
+However, have you ever wondered why CBD products with the official USDA Organic seal of approval are far and few between?

-There are a lot of CBD companies that claim to sell organic CBD oil tinctures and other CBD products, but the reality is a little murkier.
+There are many CBD companies that claim to sell organic CBD oil, tinctures, and other CBD products, but the reality is a little murkier.
 As popular as it is, the CBD market is still new and has been largely unregulated for years.
-This has led to countless companies making false claims on many of the products unsuspecting consumers have come to trust.
+This situation has led to countless companies making false claims on many of the products unsuspecting consumers have come to trust.

-Many companies claim to carry organic CBD, but the truth is that certified organic CBD oil is still hard to come by.
+Almost every company claims to carry organic CBD, but the truth is that USDA-certified organic CBD oil is still hard to come by.

 Here we’ll dive deeper into organic CBD, including why it’s so hard to find, what really constitutes “organic,” and why choosing pesticide-free CBD products is paramount.
 Let’s take a look.

-Can CBD be Organic?
-If so, Why Organic CBD so Hard to Find?
+Can CBD Be Organic?
+If So, Why Is Organic CBD So Hard To Find?

 With very little regulation in the CBD industry, it’s been somewhat of an “anything goes” situation for years.
-Companies can claim their products are organic and all-natural, when in reality they might be anything but.
+Companies can claim their products are organic and all-natural when in reality, they might be anything but.
 Whether it is a full-spectrum hemp extract, a broad-spectrum CBD tincture, hemp-derived CBD oil, or a CBD isolate — finding a CBD product that is truly organic may prove to be a challenge.

 The Organic Foods Protection Act (OFPA) was passed under the 1990 Farm Bill, which was created to establish national standards for the production of foods labeled “organic.”
 Through the OFPA, the National Organic Program (NOP) was established to set the standards for the production, handling, and processing of organically-grown agricultural products.
 The National Organic Standards Board (NOSB) was also created, responsible for setting the standards under which organic food products could be produced.